amdrewnguyen/docquery/README.md

 # EssLine

-EssLine is a DOM JavaScript DOM interaction library.
+EssLine is a JavaScript DOM interaction library.
 EssLine provides an API that can:
   * Select DOM element(s)
   * Manipulate DOM element(s)
   * Create `DOMNodeCollection` objects from `HTMLElement` objects